 now evident to us that William J. Milne wanted to provide students at

 the Geneseo Normal School with a literary societal experience similar to

 the one he was a part of while at Rochester.
 Therefore, the Delphic

 Society at Rochester, which was founded in 1850 with history dating back to 1833, was the predecessor

 In summation, the Delphic Fraternity was originally founded as the Delphic Society in Geneseo in 1871.
-The seminal concept for the Delphic Society at Geneseo stems from the Delphic Society at Rochester, which was founded on November 2, 1850 (which can trace its history back to 1833 as the Gamma Phi Society at Colgate University.)
+The seminal concept for the Delphic Society at Geneseo stems from the Delphic Society at Rochester, that was founded on November 2, 1850 (which can trace its history back to 1833 as the Gamma Phi Society at Colgate University.)